SEACrowd/seacrowd.github.io/_includes/welcome.md

 <blockquote>
     <h3 align="center"> 🚨 Call for contributors! 🚨</h3>
     The follow-up to the highly successful *SEACrowd* is here!
-We are now <b style="color: #FFF4B7; font-size:1.5em;">SEA-VL</b> another open-source crowdsourcing initiative for collecting SEA vision-language datasets and models. <br/><br/>
+We are now <b style="font-size:1.5em;">SEA-VL</b> another open-source crowdsourcing initiative for collecting SEA vision-language datasets and models. <br/><br/>
  Checkout the detail on our <a href="https://seacrowd.github.io/seavl-launch/">SEA-VL blog post</a>!
 </blockquote>